paulcosgrove/txt2bin/README.md

 txt2bin
 =======

-A text to binary converter
+A utility for converting hex values in an ASCII text file to binary.